 The changes in gene expression in the remethylation pathway, particularly for the enzymes that regenerate SAMe, cause deregulation of cellular methylation, thus resulting in abnormal cellular methylation.

 Hyperhomocysteinemia (HHcy) is a leading cause of liver injury in ALD.
 A lack of the activity of the enzymes responsible for homocysteine metabolism, particularly cystathionine b-synthase (Cbs) or 5,10-methylenetetrahydrofolate reductase, results in severe forms of HHcy.
-Additionally, nutritional deficiencies in B vitamin cofactors required for homocysteine metabolism, including folic acid, vitamin B6 (pyridoxal phosphate), and/or B12 (methylcobalamin), can induce HHcy (Figure ).
+Additionally, nutritional deficiencies in B vitamin cofactors required for homocysteine metabolism, including folic acid, vitamin B6 (pyridoxal phosphate), and/or B12 (methylcobalamin), can induce HHcy (Figure 1).

 1-BHMT: Betaine homocysteine Methyltransferase; 2-MS: Methionine synthase; 3-Cbs: Cystathionine beta-Synthase; 4-Ahcy: S’-adenosylhomocysteine transferase; 5-Mat1a: Methionine adenosyltransferase.

 Proteasome inhibition, induced by ethanol feeding, is associated with histone modifications, and is involved in the regulation of histone modifying enzymes, such as the HAT p300.
 It is believed that proteasome inhibition affects gene expression, particularly genes of the transmethylation pathway, via an epigenetic mechanism that involves modified histone and transcriptional factors.